rrhuffy/hybristools/README.md

 Show all fields in given Type
 ==
-Works in MySQL, because of `SUBSTRING_INDEX`.
-SAP Cloud is in TODO probably because of used `SUBSTRING_INDEX` or `TRIM` which may be MySQL specific
+Works in MySQL, but not in SAP Cloud, probably because of `SUBSTRING_INDEX`/`TRIM` which may be MySQL specific, also "&8192=8192" part is causing problems.

 Show all fields directly accessible from given Type (`sid`)